boldflight/BibleConverter/test_EPUB/output/ex.md

 [26] You are to make two rings of gold and put them on the other two ends of the breastpiece, on its edge that is on the inner side of the ephod.
 [27] You are to make two more gold rings and attach them to the bottom of the two shoulder pieces on the front of the ephod, close to the juncture above the waistband of the ephod.
 [28] They are to tie the breastpiece by its rings to the rings of the ephod by blue cord, so that it may be above the waistband of the ephod, and so that the breastpiece will not be loose from the ephod.
-[29] Aaron will bear the names of the sons of Israel in the breastpiece of decision over his heart when he goes into the Holy Place, for a memorial before the Lord continually.
+[29] Aaron will bear the names of the sons of Israel in the breastpiece of decision over his heart when he goes into the Holy Place, for a memorial before the **Lord** continually.
-[30] “You are to put the Urim and the Thummim into the breastpiece of decision; and they are to be over Aaron’s heart when he goes in before the Lord.
-Aaron is to bear the decisions of the Israelites over his heart before the Lord continually.
+[30] “You are to put the Urim and the Thummim into the breastpiece of decision; and they are to be over Aaron’s heart when he goes in before the **Lord**.
+Aaron is to bear the decisions of the Israelites over his heart before the **Lord** continually.
 [31] “You are to make the robe of the ephod completely blue.
 [32] There is to be an opening in its top in the center of it, with an edge all around the opening, the work of a weaver, like the opening of a collar, so that it cannot be torn.
 [33] You are to make pomegranates of blue, purple, and scarlet all around its hem and bells of gold between them all around.
 [34] The pattern is to be a gold bell and a pomegranate, a gold bell and a pomegranate, all around the hem of the robe.
-[35] The robe is to be on Aaron as he ministers, and his sound will be heard when he enters the Holy Place before the Lord and when he leaves, so that he does not die.
+[35] The robe is to be on Aaron as he ministers, and his sound will be heard when he enters the Holy Place before the **Lord** and when he leaves, so that he does not die.
-[36] “You are to make a plate of pure gold and engrave on it the way a seal is engraved: ‘Holiness to the Lord.’
+[36] “You are to make a plate of pure gold and engrave on it the way a seal is engraved: ‘Holiness to the **Lord**.’
 [37] You are to attach to it a blue cord so that it will be on the turban; it is to be on the front of the turban.
-[38] It will be on Aaron’s forehead, and Aaron will bear the iniquity of the holy things, which the Israelites are to sanctify by all their holy gifts; it will always be on his forehead, for their acceptance before the Lord.
+[38] It will be on Aaron’s forehead, and Aaron will bear the iniquity of the holy things, which the Israelites are to sanctify by all their holy gifts; it will always be on his forehead, for their acceptance before the **Lord**.
 [39] You are to weave the tunic of fine linen and make the turban of fine linen, and make the sash the work of an embroiderer.
 [40] “For Aaron’s sons you are to make tunics, sashes, and headbands for glory and for beauty.
 [41] “You are to clothe them—your brother Aaron and his sons with him—and anoint them and ordain them and set them apart as holy, so that they may minister as my priests.